-Are You Following These Easy Digital Security Tips?
+What Is Digital Security And Are You Following These Easy Digital Security Tips?

-Keeping your information secure online has never been more important.
+Business and personal digital security has never been more important.
 In 2016 there were over 1,000 major data breaches that exposed 35 million documents online.
 Identity theft and fraud complaints have also steadily risen in frequency over the past 3 years.

 Although there are many threats to your online security, there are also many ways to protect yourself.
 Here are 11 easy digital security tips for keeping your personal information secure and protecting against cyber threats.